Environment and Climate Change

 - Bring together members of the Oral History Society with an interest in issues related to the environment and climate change

-- To create a social media presence for the facilitation of the exchange of ideas and information about oral history projects related to climate change
+- Create a social media presence for the facilitation of the exchange of ideas and information about oral history projects related to climate change

-- To connect with the international experience of environment and climate change as recorded through oral history (could be a role for someone or a job shared between people)
+- Connect with the international experience of environment and climate change as recorded through oral history

-- To explore the role of oral history in creating public history projects related to environment and climate change (as above)
+- Explore the role of oral history in creating public history projects related to environment and climate change

-- To give support to and create momentum for new small and large scale oral history projects relating to environment and climate change, either with communities affected by the changing climate or with groups involved with climate protection (this I see as a long term goal and is entirely dependent on resources.
-It is perhaps the sort of thing that could be included in a funding bid).
+- Give support to and create momentum for new small and large scale oral history projects relating to environment and climate change, either with communities affected by the changing climate or with groups involved with climate protection

-- To discuss the potential for creating a long term climate change engagement plan with a set of priorities and standards that could potentially be supported and promoted by the Oral History Society.
+- Discuss the potential for creating a long term climate change engagement plan with a set of priorities and standards that could potentially be supported and promoted by the Oral History Society